-The Winnipeg Foundation will celebrate its 100th anniversary in 2021.
-To mark this event Canada’s History is partnering with The Winnipeg Foundation, the Manitoba Social Sciences Teachers Association (MSSTA), and the Red River Heritage Fair to provide a new bursary for Manitoba teachers to access out of province professional development opportunities.
-These funds could be accessed to cover travel, accommodations, and program fees to attend a wide range of professional development opportunities.
+The Winnipeg Foundation celebrated its 100th anniversary in 2021.
+To mark this event Canada’s History partnered with The Winnipeg Foundation, the Manitoba Social Sciences Teachers Association (MSSTA), and the Red River Heritage Fair (RRHF) to provide a new bursary for Manitoba teachers to access out-of-province professional development opportunities.
+These funds can be accessed to cover travel, accommodations, and program fees to attend a wide range of professional development opportunities.

 Eligible Expenses and Activities

-Recipients may request up to $2,500 for eligible expenses over the five-year term of this agreement.
-Recipients who receive less than the full amount may apply again in a future year for additional funds.
+Applicants may request up to $2,500 for eligible expenses.
 Group submissions where costs are shared between multiple educators will also be considered.

 Funding for educators can be requested to attend any out of province professional development opportunity for history teachers.
 Eligible expenses may include:

 - Travel (Air, Train, Mileage at Government of Manitoba rate)

 - Per diems for meals (Breakfast $15, Lunch $25, Dinner $35)